-Bus & Train Fares Could Rise By 7% After Latest Review
+Transport Ministry Confirms Bus & Train Fares To Rise By 9 Cents After Latest Review

 After receiving our GST vouchers this year, the government surprised us with news about higher electricity bills.